 Warnings and tips for your visit

-The bar mentioned above will be paradise to appease your thirst (you will want lots of water, water, water… or maybe a Portuguese beer?).
-Sit, relax, contemplate.
+The bar mentioned above will be a paradise to appease your thirst (you will want lots of water, water, water… or maybe a Portuguese beer?).
+Sit, relax, and contemplate.
 Eat something.
 After all, how many times in life do you sit down to eat and drink inside a castle?

 Silves Medieval Fair

 As I mentioned at the beginning of this post, Silves Castle is part of the annual Silves Medieval Fair.
 If your visit happens in August, don’t miss this exciting event.

 Timetable and prices

 Silves Castle opens every day except Christmas and New Year.